Dr. Steven Holt, Chair

 "I desire a position that will allow me to put my exceptional experience in Youth Development together with my leadership and community inclusion skills to use.
 My aptitude for relating to people of all ages and backgrounds has proven to be invaluable in strengthening both communities and relationships.
 Being both bilingual and bicultural has allowed me the ability to communicate effectively with audiences of various cultures."

-Mr. Montas currently works at Metropolitan Family Services; he has also worked at Outreach 360 in the Dominican Republic, at Alliance High School as a teen father mentor, for Multnomah County as a bilingual home care worker.
+Mr. Montas currently works for the Multnomah County Family Services Division as a Youth Enrichment Program Director at Bienestar de la Familia in Cully; he has also worked at Outreach 360 in the Dominican Republic, at Alliance High School as a teen father mentor, and for Multnomah County as a bilingual home care worker.
 Mr. Montas has a BS from Portland State University in Business Administration and Marketing.

 Jilian Saurage Felton